irishgordo/harvester-wiki/Harvester-Test-Cases-Integration.md

    - [ ] Create a volume whose disk size is larger than the total size of the machine, it should not be created
    - [ ] Delete a volume which is not the in-use state, it can be deleted successfully
    - [ ] Delete a volume which is the in-use state, it cannot be deleted
+   - [ ] Edit as form, check if the original content displays correctly, edit some of them and save, like adding some labels or annotations, the changes can be applied successfully
+   - [ ] Edit as YAML, check if the YAML content displays correctly, edit some of them and save, the changes can be applied successfully
+   - [ ] Edit as YAML, read from a file, check if the YAML content displays correctly, only if the format is correct that it can be saved and created a new volume
+   - [ ] Edit as YAML, read from a file, choose a large file, check if the file can be imported successfully, click show diff button to see if it is functional
+   - [ ] Clone as form, check if the original content displays correctly, change the image name to make it unique, it can be saved and created a new volume
+   - [ ] Clone as YAML, check if the original content displays correctly, change the image name to make it unique, and remove some other useless info, it can be saved and created a new volume
+   - [ ] Download YAML, a YAML file can be downloaded successfully
+   - [ ] View as YAML, data can be populated successfully

 ## Authentification
    - [ ] Login without any credentials, log in fail